fversnel/fversnel.github.io/_posts/2017-10-19-backend-frontend-triple-stores.markdown

 People often ask me if I'm a front-end developer or a back-end developer.
 I'm always glad to answer I'm both, or neither depending on your point of view.
 My issue with specializing in either one of them is that you lose perspective on the bigger picture.
-You no longer are required to think about the other side of the fence.
+You're no longer need to think about what happens on the other side of the fence.

 When I set out to build an app where you can review music and recommend music to your friends, I thought I'd try a different approach.
 My quest became to share